TIMELINE-Fortis Healthcare bidding war: The story so far

 * Upfront investment of 7.50 billion rupees with 5 billion rupees via preferential issue of shares; 10 billion rupees via preferential issue of warrants

-* Group said they seek two board seats and recommend that more independent directors be added April 19 here - Radiant Life Care Private Ltd
+* Group said they seek two board seats and recommend that more independent directors be added Radiant Life Care Private Ltd offers here to invest in Fortis

 * Gets unsolicited non-binding expression of interest from Radiant Life Care with a proposal for investing and/or re-structuring Fortis